Stuycs-K/finalprojectapcs-4-chen-vincent-seto-jessica/README.md

 (note: we discovered a bug where sustained playing leads to a "smoosh" effect at the top of the screen when pieces drop, but this will be fixed.)

 Post-MVP, we'll try to incorporate the following:
-- Next piece preview.
+- :white_check_mark: Next piece preview.
-- Visible score on RHS.
+- :white_check_mark: Visible score on RHS.
+- :white_check_mark: Powerups!
+Clear powerup blocks to get special powerups
+  - :white_check_mark: Freezing of the game (snowflake blocks): (Stops automatic dropping so YOU can control where the piece goes for 3 seconds)
+  - :white_check_mark: Score bonus (star blocks): Multiplies your score by 3x for 5 seconds
-- Greater speed/difficulty options (slow, medium, fast).
+- Greater speed/difficulty options (slow, medium, fast)
-- Greater coloring options.
-- and more!
-(TBD)

 # Intended usage: